SplitSats/SplitSats/README.md

 ## Features

+Please take a look to the [technical documentation](doc/03_Technical_Specification.md) in order to understand how groups and bill flow works.

  - [X] Account creation on Nostr
  - [X] Add friends from Nostr
  - [X] Lightning Wallet Connection with NWC